namoshizun/angular2-markdown-editor/README.md

-# Angular2-Markdown Editor
+# Angular4-Markdown Editor

-This is a minimal markdown editor developed using [Angular2](https://github.com/angular/angular) framework, and the project scaffold is generated using the awesome [Angular-CLI](https://github.com/angular/angular-cli).
+This is a minimal markdown editor developed using [Angular](https://github.com/angular/angular) framework, and the project scaffold is generated using the awesome [Angular-CLI](https://github.com/angular/angular-cli).
 This project is inspired by [Live Markdown Editor](https://github.com/jbt/markdown-editor)

 ## Dependencies

-* CodeMirror@2.4.1: 'a versatile text editor'
+* CodeMirror: 'a versatile text editor'
-* Markdown-it@8.2.2: generates HTML from markdown code.
+* Markdown-it: generates HTML from markdown code.
-* Highlight.js@9.9.0: complements the Markdown-it to have syntax highlighting for code blocks.
+* Highlight.js: complements the Markdown-it to have syntax highlighting for code blocks.
-* ng2-bootstrap@^1.1.16-11: provides Bootstrap components for Angular2 web app.
+* ng2-bootstrap: provides Bootstrap components for Angular2 web app.
 For the time being I just use to make tooltips and modals.
-* RxJs@5.0.0: an amazing library for managing events and states!
+* RxJs5: an amazing library for managing events and states!
 It's also possible to greatly improve Angular change detection performance with the help of Observables
-* FuzzySearch@1.4.0: a lightweight fuzzy search library with zero dependency.
+* FuzzySearch: a lightweight fuzzy search library with zero dependency.

 ## Preview